Turbo-DDCM: Fast and Flexible Zero-Shot Diffusion-Based Image Compression: Experiments

 \section{Experiments}

-We evaluate our compression method on the Kodak24~\citep{franzen1999kodak} and DIV2K~\citep{agustsson2017ntire} datasets, center-cropping to $512\times512$ and $768\times768$, respectively.
-We compare to all existing zero-shot diffusion-based methods known to us: PSC~\citep{elata2024zero}, DDCM~\citep{ohayon2025compressed}, and DiffC~\citep{theis2022lossy}, using the custom CUDA kernel implementation of DiffC~\citep{vonderfecht2025lossy}.
-Additionally, we compare to non-neural, fine-tuning-based and training-based approaches, including BPG~\citep{bpg}, PerCo (SD)~\citep{korber2024perco, careil2024towards}, ILLM~\citep{muckley2023improving} and two CRDR~\citep{iwai2024controlling} configurations.
-All zero-shot methods use the same pre-trained diffusion models unconditionally: SD~2.1 Base for $512\times512$ images and SD~2.1 for $768\times768$ images.
-For Turbo-DDCM we use $T=20$, $K=16{,}384$, $C=1$ and vary $M$ from 5 to 700 to control the bitrate.
+We evaluate our compression method on the Kodak24~\citep{franzen1999kodak} and DIV2K~\citep{agustsson2017ntire} datasets, center-cropping to $512\times512$.
+We compare to existing zero-shot diffusion-based methods, including PSC~\citep{elata2024zero}, DDCM~\citep{ohayon2025compressed}, and DiffC~\citep{theis2022lossy}, using the custom CUDA kernel implementation of DiffC~\citep{vonderfecht2025lossy}.
+Additionally, we compare to non-neural, fine-tuning-based and training-based approaches, including BPG~\citep{bpg}, PerCo (SD)~\citep{korber2024perco, careil2024towards}, ILLM~\citep{muckley2023improving}, two CRDR~\citep{iwai2024controlling} configurations, HiFiC~\citep{mentzer2020high}, DiffEIC~\citep{li2024towards} and StableCodec~\citep{Zhang_2025_ICCV}.
+All zero-shot methods use the same pre-trained diffusion model, SD~2.1 Base.
+For Turbo-DDCM we use $T=30$, $K=16{,}384$, $C=1$ and vary $M$ from 45 to 300 to control the bitrate.
 Distortion is measured using PSNR and LPIPS~\citep{zhang2018perceptual}, while perceptual quality is evaluated with FID~\citep{bińkowski2018demystifying}, computed on $64\times64$ patches following~\citet{mentzer2020high}.
 Runtime is measured based on process time for a round-trip compression-decompression on an NVIDIA A40 GPU.